 - The sales cycles are long and tying up your resources for longer periods of time with no guarantees.

-Sylvia and Open Circles’ bring our unique experience to emerging health technology companies who are ready to have their solutions included in the health care system.
+Sylvia and Open Circles’ bring unique experience to emerging health technology companies who are ready to have their solutions included in the employer ecosystem.
+Ultimately our clients benefit by:

-- Showing why they are different than other similar solutions;
+- Showing why they’re different than other similar solutions

-- Executing their solution in a thoughtful way to scale and grow;
+- Executing a solution in a thoughtful way that scales and grows

-- Incorporating project execution skills that will carry forward;
+- Incorporating project execution and customer success skills that carry forward

 Why choose Sylvia and Open Circles?